weareblahs/weareblahs/README.md

 ![](https://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=weareblahs&theme=monokai)
 # Uhh, Hi?
 I'm Tan, the guy who made WSAUtilities and other stuffs that you might be interested at.
-Also known for that one XMLTV data for Malaysian TV stations.
 Actually, I'm writing in Batch (during programming), some HTML and CSS programming (for websites) and Elementor / Wordpress editing (for another website).
 Here's a list of my projects, classified:
 # List of projects
 ## Scripts for apps / toolboxes / builds
  - WSAUtilities (https://github.com/weareblahs/WSAUtilities)